sal55/langs/MyLangs/readme.md

 * Uses :: for labels to export them (so no GLOBAL directive needed)
 * Uses a * suffix for identifiers to import them (so no EXTERN directive needed)
 * Can assemble multiple ASM files into a single EXE or DLL file, so can do the job of linker with no .obj intermediates
-* Can also generate a *single* OBJ, useful for combinining with other software (needs third party linker)
+* Can also generate a *single* OBJ, useful for combining with other software (needs third party linker)
 * Very fast assembler, some 2M lines per second or more
 * Lacks some common features like macros, or complex expressions, as it is not meant for writing in directly.
-(The inline version within M produces a better ASM experience.)
+(The inline version within M provides a better ASM experience.)
 * Supports standard register names, but they are so inconsistently and messily named, that I use my own naming scheme:
 ```
     D0 to D15         64-bit registers